ZiolkowskiKrzysztof/scala-are-you-afraid-of-the-dark/README.md

 ## How to run program

 In the console using sbt.

+First parameter: "your project path\\\photos"

 Recommended cut-off value: 55.